kmsabrin/Hourglass_effect_in_dependency_networks/README.md

 pathFile consists of source-target paths one per line, with node identifiers separated by whitespace.
 A sample pathFile for the network depicted above is provided: "all_paths_toy.txt"

-The ouput lists the core nodes for the given path coverage threshold, followed by the H-score.
+The ouput lists the core nodes for the given path coverage threshold (0.9 above), followed by the H-score.

 The output from the above run is following: